Skip to main content

 Teach For America’s Approach

-Teach For America recruits outstanding leaders from all backgrounds and career sectors—these leaders become corps members, committing to teaching for two years.
-During your time in the corps, you’ll be a full-time, salaried employee of local public schools, confronting both the challenges and joys of expanding opportunities for kids.
-Many corps members choose to continue teaching after their two-year TFA commitment ends.
+TFA recruits outstanding leaders from all backgrounds and career sectors to become TFA “corps members.”
+Corps members commit to teaching for two years, where they are full, salaried employees of local public schools and confront both the challenges and joys of expanding opportunities for kids.
+Many choose to continue teaching after their two-year TFA commitment ends.

-Corps members develop into strong classroom leaders who go beyond traditional expectations to advance students’ academic and personal growth, while helping to strengthen schools.
+Corps members develop into strong classroom leaders who go beyond traditional expectations to advance students’ academic and personal growth while helping to strengthen schools.
 They work in the districts and schools most impacted by educational inequity.

 In partnership with local universities such as Alverno College, nonprofit organizations, and businesses around Milwaukee, corps members receive initial training, ongoing professional development, and access to an unparalleled resource and support network.